 FIRE/EXPLOSION HAZARD - It is very important that the fuel system be inspected thoroughly the first time it is filled and at each subsequent filling.

-The Fueling Instructions in the Owner's Manual and the Fuel Recommendations in the engine operation manual must be followed.
+The Fueling Instructions in the Owner's Manual and the Fuel Recommendations in the Engine Manual must be followed.